Metamora History

 The Underground Railroad In Metamora

-The Metamora Association For Historic Preservation is working with Ten Thirty-One Pictures to produce a video detailing our town’s crucial link in the Underground Railroad.
+The Metamora Association For Historic Preservation partnered with Ten Thirty-One Pictures to produce a video detailing our town’s crucial link in the Underground Railroad.

 This film was made possible with the support of…